qlik-oss/gopherciser/docs/settingup.md

 * `app`: App name or app GUID (supports the use of [session variables](#session_variables)).
 Used with `appmode` set to `guid` or `name`.
 * `list`: List of apps.
 Used with `appmode` set to `randomnamefromlist`, `randomguidfromlist`, `roundnamefromlist` or `roundguidfromlist`.
 * `filename`: Path to a file in which each line represents an app.
 Used with `appmode` set to `randomnamefromfile`, `randomguidfromfile`, `roundnamefromfile` or `roundguidfromfile`.
+* `unique`: Create unqiue engine session not re-using session from previous connection with same user.
+Defaults to false.

 ### Examples